Access to Meenameen Lough and Glencreawan Lough will be closed from Monday 10 April 2017 from 8.00 am to Friday 14 April 2017 at 4.00 pm.

 Whiterocks and Lough Slawn Trails

-Both trails are approximately half a mile long and afford superb views of Lower Lough Erne and the hills of west Fermanagh and Leitrim.
+Both trails are about half a mile long and afford superb views of Lower Lough Erne and the hills of west Fermanagh and Leitrim.

 How to get there

 To reach this forest, travel along the B81 Derrygonnelly to Garrison road.
-At the T junction turn left onto the Glennasheevar Road for approximately three miles.
+At the T junction turn left onto the Glennasheevar Road for about three miles.
 The entrance is on the right.